jfnavarro/hla_pipeline/README.md

 flag.
 If this is the case the STAR index and annotation file must be given.

-**rnaseq_pipeline.py** processes the RNA-seq data and generates a list of unified annotated germline variants (unfiltered), epitopes and also a list of FPKM values.
+**rnaseq_pipeline.py** processes the RNA-seq data and generates a list of unified annotated germline variants (unfiltered), epitopes and also a list of gene counts values.
-The variant callers used are Varscan and mpileup.
+The variant callers used are Varscan and HaplotypeCaller.
 Annmotation is done with Annovar.
 The pipeline uses trim-galore to trim, STAR to align and GATK4 best practices.
 The gene counts values are computed with featureCounts.
 The pipeline will also perform HLA predictions with arcasHLA.

-**merge_resuls.py** combines results from 1 or several runs of the exome and rna-seq pipelines in order to generate an unified Excel sheet with useful information where variants are filtered by certain criterias.
+**merge_resuls.py** combines results from 1 or several runs of the exome and/or rna-seq pipelines in order to generate an unified sheet with useful information where variants are filtered by certain criterias.

 **mhc_predict.py** can take the file generated with merge_results.py and the HLA files